gasparl/possa/README.md

 ### Contributions

-Given that this project is not part of my "day job", the [issues](https://github.com/gasparl/possa/issues "Issues") grew beyond my capacity.
+Given that this project is not part of my "day job", the [intended additional features](https://github.com/gasparl/possa/issues "Issues") grew beyond my capacity.
 Help would be most welcome; if you are up to it, feel free to [email me](mailto:lkcsgaspar@gmail.com) (or to reply to the relevant issue or open a new one).

 ### Citation